tikatoo/irc.js/README.md

 ## Further Support

-Further documentation (including a complete API reference) is available in reStructuredText format in the docs/ folder of this project, or online at [Read the Docs](http://readthedocs.org/docs/node-irc/en/latest/).
+Further documentation (including a complete API reference) is available in reStructuredText format in the docs/ folder of this project, or online at [Read the Docs](https://node-irc-upd.readthedocs.io/en/latest/).

 If you find any issues with the documentation (or the module) please send a pull request or file an issue and we'll do our best to accommodate.

+**Outdated:**

 You can also visit us on ##node-irc on freenode to discuss issues you're having with the library, pull requests, or anything else related to node-irc.